GreenWaves-Technologies/vehicle_spotting/README.md

 }
 ```

-## Validation in _\_\_EMUL\_\__ mode
+## Accuracy validation in _\_\_EMUL\_\__ mode

 Autotiler provides another, very useful, run mode, the _\_\_EMUL\_\__.
 With this flag enabled the Autotiler replaces all its GAP parallel code and built-in funcitons with x86 operations which can be executed by normal PC.
-This allows you to test the results of your deployed network with the same code generated for the platform, but with a much faster execution compared to the gvsoc or platform one. _main\_emul.c_ and _emul.mk_ present the usage of this feature. _main\_emul.c_ gets a folder path and iterates over the files (images) present in it.
+This allows you to test the results of your deployed network with the same code generated for the platform, but with a much faster execution compared to the gvsoc or platform one. _main\_emul.c_ and _emul.mk_ present the usage of this feature. _main\_emul.c_ gets a folder path and iterates over the files (images) present into it.
 For each of them the Autotiler network is run and the result is checked versus the ground truth label which is written in the last character of the filename.
 At the end, a full report of accuracy, false positives and false negatives is reported.

 ```
-make -f emul.mk clean all
+make -f emul.mk clean all TEST_ACC=1 RGB=0 or 1
 ```
 To generate the executable.
 ```